 We mean, as you try a DIY approach when fixing your roof, aesthetics is something secondary in your list of priorities.

 In other words, it’s easy to forget about maintaining the structure’s aesthetic value.
-When you realize how important it is, then it’s usually too late.
+When you realise how important it is, then it’s usually too late.
 Haven’t you ever seen roofs with mismatched shingles?
 There you go.

 On the other hand, a professional roofer in Vancouver fixes a roofing issue with aesthetics and function in mind.
 A crucial part of fixing, installing, or replacing a roof is to ensure that the solution enhances the home’s curb appeal.